-Generally, a catheter can be reused and cleaned for about a week unless it becomes rough, cracked or damaged.
+Generally, a catheter can be reused and cleaned for about a week or so unless it becomes rough, cracked or damaged.
 Inexpensive replacement catheters may be purchased from your medical supply store or pharmacy.
 Keep two or three catheters on hand at all times.

 Immediately after using a catheter, wash it with warm, soapy water and rinse it thoroughly, inside and out.
 Liquid hand or dish soap is effective and safe.
-Allow the catheter to air dry on a clean surface or towel.
-Store it in a dry, paper towel or clean plastic bag.
+Allow it to air dry on a clean surface or towel.
+Store the catheter in a dry, paper towel or clean plastic bag.